Short Analysis #1 (Sentence Survey)

 For your first short analysis, you will engage in a survey of the sentence and paragraph lengths of a passage of your writing and a passage of a professional writer’s writing.
 Using that survey, you will present a comparative analysis of the two passages, focusing on sentence length and structure.
 You must submit the survey with your analysis.

-Using the description of Exercise #14 on pages 74 and 75 of Rhetorical Grammar, choose eight to ten paragraphs from a professional writer.
-The magazines mentioned in Rhetorical Grammar should work; news magazines such as Time and Newsweek probably will not work.
+Choose eight to ten paragraphs from a professional writer.
+News magazines such as Time and Newsweek probably will not work.
 You may also choose an article from a professional journal from your major discipline or a piece of fiction, but I would recommend a popular magazine rather than a specialized journal.
 Make sure that you follow the directions in the book for identifying sentences and eight paragraphs from the professional publication.
 Then, choose eight paragraphs from an academic expository essay of your own.
 Do not include any direct quotations or block quotations.

 When you complete the survey, think about the relative length and variety of your sentences compared to the professional writer.
 What does your analysis indicate to you about your sentences?
 How does the professional writer use short sentences relative to the other sentences in the paragraph and/or passage?
 That is, what functions do the shortest and longest sentences serve in delivering the writer’s message?
 How about your sentences?
 What functions do your shortest and longest sentences serve within specific paragraphs and in delivering your overall message?
 Which sentence patterns do you use for specific purposes and to what effect?
 What strategies might you incorporate to improve your sentence length and variety, if necessary?
 You might also consider the sentence patterns.